-Right to Inspect and Copy.
-You have the right to inspect and copy records that are used to make decisions about your care or payment for your care (including an electronic copy if we maintain the records electronically).
-Your right to inspect and copy health information will be denied if we determine that access would cause serious harm to you or if the information contains psychotherapy notes.
-We may also deny your request to inspect and copy in certain other limited circumstances.
+Right to Inspect and Obtain a Copy.
+You have the right to inspect and obtain a copy of records that are used to make decisions about your care or payment for your care (including an electronic copy if we maintain the records electronically).
+To request access to your health information, please contact Rachel Melendez, Medical Records and Audit Specialist, at RMelendez@oliverpyattcenters.com, 7400 SW 59 Place, South Miami, Florida 33143 or 305-663-1876, extension 5020.
+Your right to inspect and obtain a copy of your health information will be denied if we determine that access would cause serious harm to you or if the information contains psychotherapy notes.
+We may also deny your request to inspect and obtain a copy in certain other limited circumstances.
 We may charge you a reasonable cost-based fee for providing the records.
-If you are denied access to health information, you may request that the denial b reviewed.
+If you are denied access to your health information, you may request that the denial be reviewed.
 Another licensed health care professional chosen by Monte Nido and Affiliates will review your request and the denial.
 The person conducting the review will not be the person who denied your request.

 Right to Amend.
 If you believe health information we have about you is incorrect or incomplete, you may ask us to amend the information.
 You have the right to request an amendment as long as the information is kept by Monte Nido and Affiliates.
 To request an amendment, please contact us using the contact information provided later in this Notice.
 In addition, you must provide a reason that supports your request.
 We may deny your request for an amendment if your request is not in writing or does not include a reason to support the request.
 In addition, we may deny your request if you ask us to amend information that: we did not create, unless the person or entity that created the information is no longer available to make the amendment; is not part of the health information that we keep; you would not be permitted to inspect and copy; is accurate and complete.
 If we deny your request for amendment, you have the right to submit a statement of disagreement (not to exceed 250 words) with respect to any item or statement in your record you believe is incomplete or incorrect, and request your statement be made a part of your medical record.
 We have the right to file a rebuttal responding to your statement in your medical record.